 1.1.1 Objective [Guide 1, 2, 3 {2.1a, b, c}]

-Every project will develop Project Execution Plan (PEP).
+Every project that falls within the the criteria established in DOE O 413.3B (i.e., TPC greater than or equal to $20Million) will develop Project Execution Plan (PEP).
 Key project organization components of the PEP associated with EVMS are the Work Breakdown Structure (WBS), the Organizational Breakdown Structure (OBS), and the Responsibility Assignment Matrix (RAM).
+Using a graded approach the Project Management Officer may determine that a project with a TPC < $20M requires a PEP and will document that determination in a memorandum to the assigned Project Manager.

 1.1.2 Project Execution Plan [Guide 3 {2.1c}]